-Marketing insight: Why is it even important to work on the appeal of your salon?
+Why is it even important to work on the spa appeal of your salon?

-Nowadays, especially in the hair care industry, consumers expect a lot more from your salon experience than just a new hairdo.
+Nowadays, consumers expect a lot more from your salon experience than just a new hairdo.

-Consumption is no longer the only purpose but a given.
-For example, hair care products are not just used to clean your hair but also for relaxation.
+Hair care products are not just used to clean your hair, but also for relaxation.

 That’s why your salon should aim to create a more wholesome spa experience.

-This won’t only attract people who want to have their hair done, but also people who want to generally relax and feel good about themselves.
+This will not only attract people who want to have their hair done, but also people who want to relax and feel good about themselves.

-In other words, you can attract clients who don’t just want an appointment but a full experience.
+In other words, you can attract clients who do not just want an appointment, but a full experience.

-You’re offering your clients a sanctuary where they can relax, tune out and let themselves be pampered, which is essentially already a spa approach in itself.
+You’re offering your clients a place where they can relax and let themselves be pampered, which is essentially already a spa approach in itself.

-So, just keep the notion of the ‘Spalon’ in mind when thinking about how you can best market yourself and your salon and provide your clients with the most valuable experiences.
+So, just keep the notion of the ‘Spalon’ in mind when thinking about how you can provide your clients with the most valuable experiences.

-In the following we will go through 5 easy ways in which you can broaden and improve the image of your salon by establishing spa-like elements in your everyday activities.
+In this blog post, we will go through 5 easy ways in which you can improve the image of your salon by establishing spa-like elements.

-Hairdressing is a specific focus on one part of the body but ‘spa’ is the combination of thrilling and relaxing experiences, that also include hairdressing.
+Hairdressing is a specific focus on one part of the body, but ‘spa’ is the combination of relaxing experiences that also include hairdressing.

 Our new Protective Moisturizing Hand Cream with shea butter, olive oil, and aloe vera is perfectly suited for soothing hand massages.
 It provides an easy way to integrate spa care into your salon.

-This is a great option because the massage will not only be relaxing, but the Tea Tree Oil and Urea in this product will effectively soothe, heal and protect dry, irritated and sensitive, itchy scalps.
+This is a great option because the massage will not only be relaxing, but the Tea Tree Oil and Urea in this product will effectively soothe, heal and protect dry and irritated scalps.

 You could easily incorporate these and other spa treatments during waiting times, before or after appointments or even while they’re waiting for a conditioner, mask or colour to develop.